RobRendell/gTove/README.md

 * Make some improvements to fallback relay-based peer-to-peer connections.
 * Show the "load scenario?" confirmation only if there are maps or minis on the tabletop.
 * Show a busy spinner while loading scenarios.
+* Convert gTove from react-three-renderer to react-three-fibre and upgrade to React 16.

 ## Plans/TODO